Hogeweyk: Layout

 The doctors, nurses and carers aim to make the experience as real as possible to the residents.
 Residents shop at the supermarket and assist with preparing and cooking as they would at home.
-The carers wear normal daytime clothing rather than clinical clothing and fit into a role that the people living with dementia are likely to be comfortable with; in the working class households the carers are seen to be neighbours or carers, while in the aristocratic/upper class setting, the nurses act akin to servants.
+The carers wear normal daytime clothing rather than clinical clothing and fit into a role that the people living with dementia are likely to be comfortable with; in the working class households the carers are seen to be neighbours or friends, while in the aristocratic/upper class setting, the nurses act akin to servants.
 The living styles have different types of music playing, significantly varied interior design, food and methods of table setting.
 Residents in each house have their own large bedroom and meet with other residents to share the living room, kitchen and dining room.
 The village employs 250 staff.

 The institute has made place for normality and highly trained staff support the residents; if residents are confused they have various methods to make them feel at ease.
 However, the staff will not deceive the patients if directly asked, truthfully stating that the residents are in a place where they can receive required care for their condition.
 Because of the nature of Alzheimer's disease and dementia, the residents can remember the distant past but not the present, so even truthful answers given by the staff will be forgotten quickly.